 “Wow, he actually liked Beauty and the Beast?”
 Just hear me out.
-I know that this movie isn’t the greatest movie in the world, but I’m a huge fan of Ewan McGregor and Emma Watson.
+I know that this movie isn’t the greatest movie in the world, but I’m a huge fan of Ewan McGregor and Emma Watson which is why this is on my top 2017 releases.
 Mr. McGregor’s performance in Moulin Rouge is still one of the most hauntingly beautiful things I’ve ever seen.
 And of course Emma Watson became my elementary school crush as soon as I saw Harry Potter and the Sorcerer’s Stone.
 I understand why some people don’t like it, especially with certain things being said right before the film came out, but watching it brought me warm feelings of my childhood.
 Plus the CGI of the palace workers was spectacular.

 When Hugh Jackman announced that he was departing from the role of Wolverine and that his last film would be Logan, I was devastated.
 I hoped and pleaded that the film gave him a proper send off.
 And that’s exactly what it was.
 From the first trailer, I knew that this film would surpass all my expectations.
 It gave me some Last of Us vibes, which made me even more excited to see it.
 Dafne Keen as X-23 was perfectly cast and was just so amazing to see her act.
 Sir Patrick Stewart’s performance as Charles Xavier never disappoints.
 Just like with Jackman, I think Mr. Stewart received a proper send off.
 The chemistry between Jackman and Keen as the film developed left me speechless.
 BTW, I’ll be a bit upset if this film doesn’t get nominated for an Oscar while Justice League does.
 But anyways, I’ll just leave this picture here for you to get a proper visual of me walking out of the film.

-I just had to include this in here.
+I just had to include this in here in my top 2017 releases.
 This might be one of my favorite albums of all time.
 For those of you who don’t know, The Maine is an alternative rock band from Tempe, Arizona.
 Lovely Little Lonely is their 6th studio album.
 Every album that this band has released has a different sound, which makes each album that much more unique.
 Words can’t describe just how amazing this album is.
 It’s something that you just have to experience it for yourself.